Totally Boulder Beverages

 Low- and No-Alcohol Drinks

 A little buzz, no headache.
 These low-alcohol bevies are just the ticket for weekend warriors and adventure seekers who like to be up and at ‘em early.

-• Oak at Fourteenth has an entire low-alcohol beverage section on their menu.
+• Oak at Fourteenth has an entire low-alcohol beverage section on its menu.
 When asked about the selection, co-owner Bryan Dayton noted that the restaurant has so many athletes come through that it’s important to have a range of beverages that they feel good about.

 • The Tune Up Taproom & Espresso Bar has several non-alcoholic beers on their menu as well as a 2% grapefruit shandy, plus all sorts of coffee and tea drinks.
 Hang with fellow cyclists at happy hour or trivia night for some fun without sacrificing before tomorrow's workout.

 • The north Boulder taproom of BOCO Cider offers a blueberry lemonade "Rev Kombucha" and Rocky Mountain Soda Company root beer on their tasting menu.
 All of BOCO's drinks are free of gluten and added sulfites.
 To health!

 • At Tonic Alchemy Lounge, you can’t help but be transported to another, much more chill universe.
 Sip on crystal flower chakra elixirs, flavored water kefir (a probiotic beverage), Ish’s Brew (a honey-based, kombucha-like drink), or an herbal cocktail.
 Add a puff of flavored oxygen to the mix for an extra lift.